moeryomenko/ngxjs/README.md

-# nginx.docker
+# ngxjs
-This repository describe nginx container with support modules njs and Brotli, also use BoringSSL instead OpenSSL.
+This nginx container with support modules njs and Brotli, also use BoringSSL instead OpenSSL.